terabyte/sebot/api.md

 Input:

 	{
-		action: "getSQ",
+		"action": "getSQ",
-		sq_id: <ID>,
+		"sq_id": 1
 	}

 Output:

 	{
-		error: null,
+		"error": null,
-		data: {
+		"data": {
-			sq_id: <ID>,		// universally unique tag for this question
-			text: "Do you think karma is real?",	// the text of the socratic question to ask
+			"sq_id": (integer),		// universally unique tag for this question "text": "Do you think karma is real?",	// the text of the socratic question to ask "responses": [
-			responses: [
 				// ordered list of responses.
 				// each has the text to display and an ID for the next question to load if chosen.
 				{ ir_id: <ID>, active: true, text: "Yes.", next_sq_id: <ID> },